riz-ahmed/unit-testing-python/README.md

 # math_func
 tests unit test cases for the code structure using pytest decorator functions

+# setup and teardown functions
+files {fixtures.py, test_fixtures.py and data.json}
+used to initialise test data (initialising database connections) for multiple test cases

 # fixtures
-tests data from the json database, here test cases are derived to tests the data storage and retrieval form the database
+files {fixtures0.py, test_fixtures0.py and data.json}

+used in the same sense as setup and teardown functions using pytest native fixture decorators